ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-static.md

 * JSON message blob which defines the source data
 * JSON document that defines the source data as an array that matches the destination table structure
-* Specifying the JSON document using the `static` CLI flag when running `molecula-consumer-kafka-static`
+* Specifying the JSON document using the `static` CLI flag when running `./molecula-consumer-kafka-static`

 ## Before you begin